gurudarshan266/FSS-HW-Group-P/HW3/Readme.md

 Executing the above script regenerates `UD_sample.txt` with a new set of samples

-A bash script has been provided to run the program for 20 iterations with different inputs.
+A bash script has been provided to run the program for 20 iterations with different input sizes ( < 10000 ).
 To run the script use:

 `./run.sh`